ChrisCzsSCHOOL/yaeger-tutorial/docs/setup.md

 package `com.github.hanyaeger.tutorial`.

 ![Edit](images/edit.png)  Let `Waterworld` extend the class `YaegerGame` and implement the required methods.
-Leave them empty for now.
+Leave them app for now.

 ![Edit](images/edit.png) Add a `main`-method that calls the static method `launch()` from the class `YaegerGame`.
 Pass the arguments from